AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 Format: `edit stock <Stock Code> <Property> <New Value>`

-eg. `edit stock R500 quantity 1000 description stockcode Res500`
+eg. `edit stock R500 quantity 1000` : Changes the quantity of the stock R500 to 1000.

 #### 3.3.4 Listing Stock: `list stock`